 Stay safe, check with individual businesses or event organisers for the latest info and follow advice from the Victorian Government before heading out.

-The weather may be cooling down, but Melbourne’s calendar is heating up.
+The weather is getting better and Melbourne’s event calendar is heating up.
 Grab the diary – you’ll want to lock in every one of these major events.
-Driving in?
-More than 30 city carparks are offering $5 parking, book ahead to score.
+Looking for a money-saving tip?
+Learn how to score $15 weekday parking.

 A Miracle Constantly Repeated, by Patricia Piccinini

 After years in the dark, the mysterious Flinders Street Station ballroom has finally reopened to visitors.
 Inside you'll find an epic exhibition by renowned artist Patricia Piccinini.
 Wander endless rooms filled with eerie creatures, towering installations and hauntingly beautiful displays.

 Brickman is back for dinosaur lovers young and old.
 Visit the blockbuster exhibit for a Jurassic World themed journey.
 The display features more than 50 models, made from over 6 million individual bricks by LEGO artist Ryan McNaught.
 From the towering T-Rex to rambunctious raptors, prepare to be amazed.